-"Everything Works Wonderfully", my self-published book, is now out of print, having been around for three and a half years after eighteen months of pulling the information together and six months of writing it up.
+"Everything Works Wonderfully", my self-published book, is now out of print, having been around for four and a half years after eighteen months of pulling the information together and six months of writing it up.
 It was an interesting and challenging project writing a book documenting nearly forty years of work experience.
 I recommend that everyone has a go at writing their own history: it's hard work, but you won't regret it!

 As Rolls-Royce, MAN Trucks, Caterpillar, Xerox, Alstom, GE and many others have discovered, the benefits from making this transition are genuinely transformative:-

 Servitization increases business growth by up to 10% whilst reducing customers' costs by over 25%, according to interviews with 33 key executives by the Aston University Business School.
 All companies, from smallest to largest, can reap the benefits of Servitization.